MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/UnitedKingdom/how-to-print-direct-sales-and-purchase-details-reports.md

     ms.author: sgroespe

 ---
-# How to: Print Direct Sales and Purchase Details Reports
+# Print Direct Sales and Purchase Details Reports
 The **Direct Sales Details** and **Direct Purchase Details** reports include headers with order numbers and descriptions from sales and purchase documents.

  You can filter or select data for these reports based on: